 And her favourite line to bark, above all others, was:

 Don’t bore me with your excuses.
 Figure it out and hit the ground running.

 Ironic, isn’t it, how we acquire some of our longest standing lessons in life?
 It’s been nine years since I worked for that woman but she’s never far from my mind.
-Oddly enough, I always think of her when I lace up my shoes, seeing the glint in her eye as I pull up my socks.
-I catch the scent of her perfume as I plan my route.
+Oddly enough, I always think of her when I lace up my shoes.
+See the glint in her eye as I pull up my socks.
+Catch the scent of her perfume as I plan my route.

 I hear the challenge in her voice as my feet make contact with asphalt.

-“Just hit the ground running, JoAnna.
-You’ll figure it out.”
+“If you hit the ground running, Girl, I promise you’ll figure it out.”